FourierFlows/GeophysicalFlows.jl/paper/paper.md

 thanks to its various modules and high customizability, and its ease-of-use makes it an ideal teaching tool for fluids courses [@GeophysicalFlows-Examples; @CLExWinterSchool2020].
-`GeophysicalFlows.jl` has been used in developing Lagrangian vortices identification algorithms [@Karrasch2020].
-Currently, `GeophysicalFlows.jl` is being used, e.g., (i) to test new theories for diagnosing turbulent energy transfers in geophysical flows [e.g. @Pearson2021], (ii) to compare different observational sampling techniques in these flows, (iii) to study the bifurcation properties of Kolmogorov flows [@KolmogorovFlow], (iv) to study the genesis and persistence of the polygons of vortices present at Jovian high latitudes (Siegelman, Young, and Ingersoll; in prep), (v) to study how mesoscale macroturbulence affects mixing of tracers [@QG_tracer_advection].
+`GeophysicalFlows.jl` has been used in developing Lagrangian vortices identification algorithms [@Karrasch2020] and to test new theories for diagnosing turbulent energy transfers in geophysical flows [@Pearson2021].
+Currently, `GeophysicalFlows.jl` is being used, e.g., (i) to compare different observational sampling techniques in these flows, (ii) to study the bifurcation properties of Kolmogorov flows [@KolmogorovFlow], (iii) to study the genesis and persistence of the polygons of vortices present at Jovian high latitudes (Siegelman, Young, and Ingersoll; in prep), and (iv) to study how mesoscale macroturbulence affects mixing of tracers [@QG_tracer_advection].

 # Acknowledgements